HIP-Labs/HIP-Subnet/README.md

 To run the miner frontend script, follow these steps:

  - Open a terminal or command prompt.
- - Navigate to the directory where the run_miner_frontend.sh script is located. eg. `cd /path/to/HIP-Subnet`
+ - Navigate to the HIP-Subnet root directory.
  - Make sure the run_miner_frontend.sh script has execute permissions.
 If not, you can add execute permissions using the following command: `chmod +x run_miner_frontend.sh`
  - Run the script by executing the following command: `./run_miner_frontend.sh`